aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

     }
     ```

 4. Optionally, configure `variables.tf` file to add Kubernetes namespaces you need.
 You can also use `enable_logs_to_es` boolean attribute to enable or disable logging for each namespace.
+For example we are creating 4 namespaces with logging enabled. "logging" namespace is being used to deploy fluent-bit.

     ```hcl
     variable "namespaces" {